sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-entities/monitor-external-resources.md

 ### Configure a Sensu entity

-To run the check, you'll need a Sensu entity with the subscription `proxy`.
+To run the check, you'll need a Sensu agent entity with the subscription `run_proxies`.
-Use sensuctl to add the `proxy` subscription to the entity the Sensu agent is observing.
+Use sensuctl to add the `run_proxies` subscription to the entity the Sensu agent is observing.

 {{% notice note %}}
 **NOTE**: To find your entity name, run `sensuctl entity list`.